 For years, both the American Red Cross and the American Academy of Pediatrics (AAP) have recommended parents enroll their children into swim lessons starting from as young as 4 years old.

 Parents were already wondering if that was too young an age.
 Since then, both authorities have changed their stance and now recommend swimming lessons be taught as early as 1 year old, and infants can even be introduced to water earlier than that.
 You read that right.
-Essentially, there is practically no age that’s considered too young to learn swimming.
+Essentially, there is practically no age that’s considered too young (or old) to learn swimming.

 But, how effective is teaching an infant how to swim?
 At such a young age, surely they cannot even comprehend what is going on around them.
 The old adage that you need to learn how to walk before you can run doesn’t seem to apply here, since apparently infants can swim before even that.